What Problem Does This Solve?

 RenderPipeline = "Deferred"

-Detect Unity’s render pipeline at runtime:
+Detect Unity’s render pipeline at runtime:#if UNITY_PIPELINE_URP

 RenderPipeline = "URP"